Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

   Now the circuit above should be built inside this piece of area and should not exceed this area.
   <br>The below diagram shows the Core & Die section of a chip.
+  * `Core` is the section of the chip where the fundamental logic of the design is placed.
+  * `Die` which consists of a core, is a small semiconductor material specimen on which the fundamental circuit is fabricated.

   ![photo_2024-03-20_00-31-09](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/6a850be8-b3e7-43c2-997a-65a4e9404073)